 If the criteria for RRB survivors benefits can't be met, any credits that the railroad worker earned while performing RRB-covered work are transferred to Social Security.
 The transferred credits can then be used to give Social Security survivors benefits to the worker's spouse and children.

-Survivors benefits can be paid to:
+Like Social Security survivors benefits, RRB survivors benefits can be paid to:

 Each type of survivor receives a different percentage of the railroad worker's Tier I benefit.
-Limits on survivors benefits are calculated in the same way as Social Security survivors benefits (with the maximum family benefit calculation).
+Limits on survivors benefits are calculated in the same way as Social Security survivors benefits (using the maximum family benefit calculation).
 To learn more about how benefit amounts are calculated, read our article Social Security Survivors Benefits After the Death of a Disabled Worker and Survivors Benefits for Divorced Spouses.

 Here's a summary of the most obvious differences between RRB and Social Security benefits: